When AI Applies for the Job: Cybersecurity Starts Before Day One

 The Threat Isn’t Remote Work — It’s Blind Trust

-But remote environments also mean fewer face-to-face interactions and more dependence on digital trust.
-And that’s exactly where attackers are aiming.
+However, remote environments also mean fewer face-to-face interactions and greater dependence on digital trust.

 • Fake job candidates using AI to generate convincing résumés